ExplainReality/ML-MR-VR/README.md

-This branch contains data collection, data annotation, object detection and segmentation as well.
+This repo contains data collection, data annotation, object detection and segmentation as well.